latte-central/latte-tutorial/src/latte_tutorial/ch03_game_rules.clj.md

-## Curry Howard Part Two: Programs as Proofs
+## Curry Howard Take Two: Programs as Proofs

 We are now ready for the Curry Howard enlightenment, take two.

-With what we learn in the previous sections, we are now able to build implications and universal quantifications using lambda's, but we are missing one important piece of the puzzle: a way to *use* an implication or universal quantification to perform a *deduction*.
+With what we learned in the previous sections, we are now able to build implications and universal quantifications using lambda's, but we are missing one important piece of the puzzle: a way to *use* an implication or universal quantification to perform a *deduction*.